cose-wg/HPKE/draft-ietf-cose-hpke.md

 #### Recipient Encryption

-This section describes the Recipient_structure.
-It serves instead of COSE_KDF_Context for COSE-HPKE recipients (and possibly other COSE algorithms defined outside this document).
-It MUST be used for COSE-HPKE recipients as it provides the protection for recipient-protected headers.
+This section defines the Recipient_structure, which is used in place of COSE_KDF_Context for COSE-HPKE recipients.
+It MUST be used for COSE-HPKE recipients, as it provides integrity protection for recipient-protected headers.

-It is patterned after the Enc_structure in {{RFC9052}}, but is specifically for a COSE_recipient, never a COSE_Encrypt.
+The Recipient_structure is modeled after the Enc_structure defined in {{RFC9052}}, but is specific to COSE_recipient structures and MUST NOT be used with COSE_Encrypt.

-The COSE_KDF_Context MUST NOT be used in COSE-HPKE.
+Furthermore, the use of COSE_KDF_Context is prohibited in COSE-HPKE; it MUST NOT be used.

 ~~~
 Recipient_structure = [
-    context: "Recipient",
+    context: "HPKE Recipient",
     next_layer_alg: int/tstr,
     recipient_protected_header: empty_or_serialize_map,
     recipient_aad: bstr